 The human species started out as a foraging species.
 Freegans argue that this is exactly what our species is designed for.
 Traveling in bands, collecting goods for their use, and sharing them within communities.
 They argue that Freeganism is just a modern and urbanized adaptation form of life that our species was designed for.
 However there is a bit of conflict when it comes to this practice.
 What people think is just, and what is legal.

-Laws vary state to state and even city to city but in many cases dumpsters and the items in it are considered property to whoever owns the dumper and by taking things out of it is considered stealing.
+Laws vary state to state and even city to city but in many cases dumpsters and the items in it are considered property to whoever owns the dumper.
+Taking things out of it is considered stealing.
 Some states also strictly prohibit eating roadkill while other states encourage it.
-This just goes to show how widely varied views and laws are about free goods.
+Legal views and opinions are widely varied when it comes to free goods.